-While Traditional Chinese Medicine (TCM) is the more commonly practiced system of Chinese medicine, which I do as well… I found a passion in what’s known as Classical Five Element Acupuncture (or CFEA).
+While Traditional Chinese Medicine (TCM) is the more commonly practiced system of Chinese medicine, which I do as well… I found a passion in what is called Classical Five-Element Acupuncture (CFEA).
 TCM is a wonderful system of medicine, using many diagnostic/treatment principles found in Western medicine.
 Read more about how I use it here.

 Early in my residency, I realized I needed to go beyond the symptoms.
-CFEA is a constitutional-based system of medicine rather than symptom-based, much like ayurveda or homeopathy, and seeks to treat the deepest layers first.
+CFEA is a truly holistic system of medicine rather than symptom-based, and seeks to treat the deepest layers first.
 It’s like throwing a big rock into the deepest part of the pond to make the most widespread ripple effect of change throughout the entire eco-system.
 This eco-system is your body… and it is more than skin-deep!

 In this system, the goal of treatment is always to simply balance and fortify the 5 Elements within an individual.
 Think of a pie-chart with five sections - each section should be in relative harmony with one another.
 Even if just one, is a big fat slice or a super thin slice… how do you think that affects the whole?!
 There is where we get “symptoms” or “dis-ease”.
 Conversely, when the five elements are in harmony with one another, then our own innate wisdom of healing processes are catalyzed, and our potential to shift, expand, and create profound systemic long-lasting change can really happen.